sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 "*'Almost Christmas' means it wasn't Christmas!*" Snatcher allowed himself a chuckle upon reading the line.
 Yes, it sounded dumb, but it was small details like that which made all the difference, and he knew it.
 Surely this would be how Ace gets his client--

-Snatcher jolted upright in a flash, the book completely forgotten as he looked around himself. *What?!
+Snatcher jolted upright in a flash, the book dropping from his claws, completely forgotten as he looked around himself. *What?!
 What in the heck is happening now?*

 He scanned his surroundings, and found himself in his home.
 He looked down at himself, and saw that he was in his own body again, not the... absolute *nothing* he had just been.